revanshu/questions-and-answer/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.0.

+## Project:

+- to start the project run 'npm i' then 'npm start'
+- then open http://localhost:4200, you can see the all the questions listed in landing page.
+- From landing page you can upvote downvote a question or navigate to detail page
+- In detail page you can change votes, view answers and add answers

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.